Rote Learning

 To address this, a compensating mechanism of forgetting is essential in learning.
 This allows the brain to clear out unnecessary information and make room for new learning.

 Neural networks have the potential to address the challenges of rote learning by mimicking the brain's ability to process and store information.
 However, controlling their abilities is currently a major difficulty.
-While neural networks are capable of learning and adapting, they can also fall into the trap of overfitting and becoming too specialized in specific tasks, hindering generalizability.
+While neural networks are capable of learning and adapting, they can also fall into the trap of overfitting and becoming too specialised in specific tasks, hindering generalizability.

 Rote learning has its limitations in that it focuses on memorization rather than deeper understanding.
 While rote learning can be useful for the acquisition of basic facts and information, it may hinder the development of higher-order thinking skills such as critical thinking and problem-solving.